JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 @.
 The Objectors submit that Acquiring Authority's Sep [2016 Cabinet decision](http://moderngov.southwark.gov.uk/documents/s63817/Report.Aylesbury%20Regeneration%20Delivery.pdf) to deviate from the terms of the DPA and redirect £21m of funding to the Scheme, failed in its PSED duty to consider the resulting impact on protected groups.

 @.
-Paragraph 18 of the Cabinet report acknowledges that _"In bringing forward this funding from the HRA, the council recognises that there will be some knock-on impact on other housing investment projects."_ It does not consider whether this 'knock-on impact on other housing investment projects' falls disproportionately on any protected groups, i.e. those 5,000+ households whose homes will remain substandard for longer as a result, or residents in tower blocks whose lives will remain at risk because the Acquiring Authority is unable to fund fire safety measures.
+Paragraph 18 of the Cabinet report acknowledges that _"In bringing forward this funding from the HRA, the council recognises that there will be some knock-on impact on other housing investment projects."_

+@.
+However, it does not consider whether this 'knock-on impact on other housing investment projects' falls disproportionately on any protected groups, i.e. those 5,000+ households whose homes will remain substandard for longer as a result, or residents in tower blocks whose lives will remain at risk because the Acquiring Authority is unable to fund fire safety measures.

 ## Breach of Public Sector Equalities Duty (PSED)
 @.
 In paragraph 4.8 of its updated Statement of Case, the Acquiring Authority claims that _"All resident leaseholders from the Order Land were offered a new apartment within the new development at Site 1a.
 One leaseholder accepted that offer and qualified for a secure tenancy within that development."_